ThomWright/ThomWright.github.io/_failure-patterns/recovery-point.md

 When handling a request, start by fetching the latest recovery point associated with the operation, and continue from that point.

-For the example above, we might have three states: `OrderReceived`, `PaymentSuccess` and `OrderFinished` (ignoring error cases, which I realise goes against the narrative of this whole post), and the steps would be:
+For the example above, we might have three states: `OrderReceived`, `PaymentSuccess` and `OrderFinished` (ignoring error cases, which I realise goes against the narrative of this whole thing), and the steps would be:

 1. Transaction:
     - Insert recovery point - state: `OrderReceived`